Deterministic Algorithm and Faster Algorithm for Submodular Maximization subject to a Matroid Constraint: Algorithm

 \end{proof}

 To get an approximation guarantee for Algorithm~\ref{alg:basic} from the last lemma, we need to make the coefficient of $f(S_J)$ zero for every $J \not \in \{\varnothing, [\ell]\}$.
-The proof of the next proposition does that by choosing appropriate values for the parameters $\alpha_1, \alpha_2, \dotsc, \alpha_\ell$. \propApproximationBasic* \begin{proof} The second part of the proposition follows from the first part by the non-negativity of $f$ and the observation that, for $\ell \geq 2$, we have
+Setting $\alpha_1=1$, which is simply a scaling, gives a recurrence relation for choosing appropriate values for the parameters $\alpha_1, \alpha_2, \dotsc, \alpha_\ell$ leading to the following proposition. \propApproximationBasic* \begin{proof} The second part of the proposition follows from the first part by the non-negativity of $f$ and the observation that, for $\ell \geq 2$, we have

 Thus, we concentrate on proving the first part of the theorem.

 The values we have chosen for $\alpha_i$ imply that, for every $i \in [\ell - 1]$,

 Thus, for every $i \in [\ell - 1]$, we have the equality $\alpha_i \cdot i (1 + 1/\ell) - \alpha_{i + 1}(\ell - i) = 0$, and plugging this equality into Lemma~\ref{lem:main} yields